juhgiyo/EpForceDirectedGraph.cs/README.md

 m_fdgGraph.CreateEdges(edges);
 ```

-After adding the edges to the graph, you can easily get the edge instance, you added, by its label:
+After adding the edges to the graph, you can easily get the edge instance, you added, by its `label`:

 ```c#
 Edge edge = m_fdgGraph.GetEdge("node1-node2");